Class EnhancedRandom

 stringDeserialize

-used by the serialization, this will attempt to set this EnhancedRandom object to match the state in the serialized data.
-This only works if this EnhancedRandom is the same implementation that was serialized, and also needs the Bases to be identical.
+Given a String in the format produced bystringSerialize(), this will attempt to set this EnhancedRandom object to match the state in the serialized data.
+This only works if this EnhancedRandom is the same implementation that was serialized.
+Always usesBase.BASE16.
 Returns this EnhancedRandom, after possibly changing its state.- Parameters:

-- a String probably produced bystringSerialize(Base)
+data- a String probably produced bystringSerialize()- Returns:

 - this, after setting its state